Fabien Barrillon

 Fabien Barrillon (born 9 April 1988) is a French professional footballer who plays as a defender for Marignane Gignac.

 Club career

 Barrillon began his career as a youth player for Olympique de Marseille.
+In January 2008 he was called up for a training camp with the French Under-21 Futsal team for a 4-day camp.

 After several seasons playing for Marseille's reserve team, he joined Cassis Carnoux in 2009.
 The upcoming year he was transferred to Istres, which he also captained, spending four years there.
 In June 2014, he was about to sign with Romanian side Petrolul Ploiești, moving abroad for the first time, but after it was discovered that he had some medical problems, the transfer broke down.

 In June 2019, Barrillon joined Marignane Gignac.